 In the Appendix you'll find a few things that are not really part of the main text, but that still may be of some interest.
 The first is about the silently assumed materialism that plays such a big role in mainstream science, not only in physicalist-reductionist positivism but even in most varieties of constructivism.
-The appendix also includes short biographies of Sri Aurobindo and the Mother, an annotated bibliography, glossary and index.
+The appendix also includes a short biography of Sri Aurobindo, an annotated bibliography, glossary and index.

-The Exercises at the end of the chapters are meant to help you, the reader, to integrate the contents of the chapter with the rest of what you know and are.
-The Exercises that follow after this first chapter, "About the text", are especially important as they give some guidance on how to interact most effectively with the text as a whole.
+The Student Questions on the side of some chapters are meant to help you, the reader, to integrate the contents of the chapter with the rest of what you know and are.

 The future...
 We are trying to make this text as rich a resource as we can manage, and its electronic format makes this possible to a degree not possible in print.
 Besides the texts written especially for this book, we hope to add links to a rich variety of other texts, indicated by small inline symbols after the title.